earaya/voodoo/README.md

 ### JsonConfigReader

-Read a JSON file and maps it to an arbitrary class.
+Reads a JSON file and maps it to an arbitrary class.
 When used in conjunction with `HttpServerConfig` this class allows you to read the settings for your HttpServer (in particular the port and SSL settings) in a JSON file.